-This is the case of the "nanobots" or microscopic machines (size of about 50 nanometers) that science fiction had imagined in the Star Trek series and which, injected into a patient's circulation, went on site to reconstruct damaged tissues, eliminate pathogens such as viruses. and resistant bacteria or even eradicate a cancer.
+This is the case of "nanobots" or microscopic machines (about 50 nanometers in size) that science fiction had imagined in the Star Trek series and which, injected into a patient's circulation, went there to rebuild damaged tissues, eliminate pathogens such as viruses and resistant bacteria or even eradicate a cancer.

-Unfortunately, the economic factor often stops ideas and the push for innovation of motivated researchers: no one puts the money into it and research remains on paper.
+Unfortunately, the economic factor often stops the ideas and drive towards innovation of motivated researchers: no one puts in the money and the research remains on paper.
 This happens in particular in countries like Italy where cuts to scientific research demotivate our scientists.

 Fortunately, this did not happen with research by the Georgia Institute of Tecnology.
 Over the next four years, thanks to a financing of well 3 million dollars, a team led by IanAkyildiz, professor of electronic engineering, will carry out multidisciplinary research that will also involve microbiologists to study how the colonies of bacteria communicate with each other.
 Akyildiz says: